 Cut to Victor walking down the sidewalk as he looks at his watch (it’s 7:59pm, apparently), and follows Ben and Arthur’s lawyer into a parking garage.
 An amped-up techno beat plays as Victor doesn’t look suspicious at all while standing by the gate.

-As the lawyer backs into a space, the music intensifies and Victor does the unpredictable, in a truly shocking scene.
+As the lawyer’s secretary backs into a space, the music intensifies and Victor does the unpredictable, in a truly shocking scene.
 I thought I was having an asthma attack after gasping so hard.

-Now that the lawyer is dead, it looks like the villainous Victor might have his way, even though the lawyer had already made it clear that Ben and Arthur are fine.
-Her death doesn’t really mean shit, does it?
+Now that the lawyer’s secretary is dead, it looks like the villainous Victor might have his way, even though the lawyer’s secretary had already made it clear that Ben and Arthur are fine, plus the lawyer may still be alive.
+This woman’s death doesn’t really mean shit, does it?

 Oh well, whatever.